ta223dh/TextBuddy/README.md

 - Installation: `npm i textbuddy`

 Developing the module:
-- `git clone` the project repo to your local folder, `cd TextBuddy` into the folder
+- `git clone` the project repo to your local folder
+- `cd TextBuddy` to navigage into the folder
+- `code .` to open the project in your code editor
 - Unit tests: `npm run test`
 - Check lint issues: `npm run lint`
 - Automaticallt fix lint issues (if possible): `npm run lint:fix`